agoularts/ChallengeRovers/README.md

 # ChallengeRovers
-## About my mind:
+## About my mind && Anotations:
 I left the firsts files what i have coded in each folder, to see my evolution.
 The first code it's a really trash code because I didn't use TDD(BadRover/).
+My first time with TDD, looks good.
 ## Description

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.